Book 4: The Time Machine

 YUP!

 And can I just say, that again we have a story in which the narrator wasn’t there.
 Just like Frankenstein and The Strange Case of Dr. Jekyll and Mr. Hyde, the narrator of The Time Machine is on the outside, being told the truth about things after the fact.
-Only in Journey to the Center of the Earth does the narrator actually experience the events about which he’s narrating.
+Only in Journey to the Center of the Earth does the narrator actually experience the events he’s narrating.
 I think it’s safe to say that this narrative structure was common in the late 1800s (because a sample of four is totally representative of all books published at that time :P).

 Theme: Post-Utopia